tock/tock/doc/reference/trd-syscalls.md

 | 10              | Set the start of the process stack                      | Success          |
 | 11              | Set the start of the process heap                       | Success          |

-The success return type is Memop class system call specific.
-All Memop class system calls have a Failure failure type.
+The success return variant is Memop class system call specific.
+All Memop class system calls have a _Failure_ failure type.

 5 Userspace Library Methods
 =================================